shaulnv/cpp-starter-kit/README.md

 ### Dev Container

 1. Open the project in VS Code.
-2. From the Command Palette (`Ctrl+Shift+P`) run `>Dev Container: Open workspace in container`.
+2. Run `>Dev Container: Open workspace in container`.
    This will start a container with the project opened, with all the dependencies installed.
    First time may take some time (Docker's image build will take about 2 minutes).
    You can use it to develop the project without the need to install the dependencies on your machine.

 ### GitHub Codespaces

-1. You can use GitHub Codespaces to develop the project.
+1. You can use [GitHub Codespaces](https://github.com/features/codespaces) to develop the project.
 2. Just go to your GitHub repo and click on the `Code` button.
    ![GitHub Codespaces](doc/res/github-codespaces.png)

 ## Small Features